valor4labor/single-file-agents/README.md

 ## Test Data

-The project includes a test database (`data/analytics.db`) and a JSON file (`data/analytics.json`) for testing purposes.
+The project includes a test duckdb database (`data/analytics.db`), a sqlite database (`data/analytics.sqlite`), and a JSON file (`data/analytics.json`) for testing purposes.
 The database contains sample user data with the following characteristics:

 ### User Table
 - 30 sample users with varied attributes